-The Lightroom Catalog is the core of Adobe Lightroom Classic CC(this will be the last time in this post that I refer to Lightroom as Lightroom Classic CC - that's another story for another post).
+The Lightroom Catalog is the core of Adobe Lightroom Classic CC.
 It's the engine that drives the car, without it Lightroom wouldn't be Lightroom - it would be Photoshop Lite.
 So what is it?

 If you want to be brief and basic the Lightroom Catalog is simply a database.
 But why does image editing software need or want to have a database?
 Your images are files and you want to access those files so why not just have software based on a file folder system?
 Well, in one word - speed.
 If Lightroom were based on a file folder structure it would be incredibly slow.
 Also Adobe already has a really good file folder system in Adobe Bridge.
 And you can use Bridge in conjunction with Photoshop or any other image editing software but the benefits of Bridge fade when using Lightroom.
 But let's get back on track here.
 The catalog holds - in it's database - metadata such as flags, color labels, star ratings and keywords that you assign to images.
 It also contains the commands that you input to adjust color, contrast, aspect ratio etc. By using commands in place of permanent actions, like an actual file adjusting system would, it makes things very quick and uses minimal processing while also being non-destructive.
 And this is the second important factor as to why Lightroom uses a database catalog system.